Economist, World Bank

 With Axel Dreher (Heidelberg) and Tobias Korn (Hanover)

 Funded by the DFG.
-First endline collection completed.
+Endline data collection completed.

 With Karrar Hussain (FAU-Erlangen Nuremberg) and Obeid-ur-Rehman (Toronto Metropolitan University)

 Funded by the IPA and IGC.
-Draft available in December 2024.
+Draft available in Summer 2025.

 I am currently hiring a Project Manager based at the Centre for Economic Research in Pakistan.
 You should have the ability to work independently and lead a team.
 The project is on the national cash transfer program in Pakistan, which delivers cash to women with the goal of female empowerment.
 The project is with Markus Frölich (Mannheim/C4ED), Paula von Haaren (Heidelberg) and Nasir Iqbal (PIDE).